 Obligate intracellular baceria like Wolbachia are encompassed by both bacterial and eukaryotic membranes, and therefore phage WO may possess an enigmatic two-fold challenge.
 Phage WO must not only breach peptidoglycan and permeabilize bacterial membranes, but they also have to cross the eukaryotic membrane(s) that encapsulates the bacteria as well as the eukaryotic cytoplasm or extracellular matrix that they encounter upon bacterial lysis.
 To the best of our knowledge, no study in virology has assessed the potential for viruses to traverse multiple cellular domains of life.
 Do these viruses thrive with standard bacteriophage genes or do they utilize a novel strategy that transcends contemporary virus demarcations?
 Answers to these questions led us to the discovery and characterization of the Eukaryotic Association Module of phage WO.

 Bordenstein SR and SR Bordenstein.
 (2016) Eukaryotic Association Module in Phage WO Genomes from Wolbachia.
 Nature Communications 7: 13155.
-Link
+Paper

 Metcalf JA and SR Bordenstein.
 (2012) The Case of Endosymbionts: The Complexity of Virus Systems.
 Current Opinion in Microbiology 15(4): 546-552.
 Paper

 Kent, B.N., L. Salichos, J.G.
 Gibbons, A. Rokas, I.L.G.
 Newton, M.E.
 Clark, and S.R.
 Bordenstein.
 (2011) Complete bacteriophage transfer in a bacterial endosymbiont (Wolbachia) determined by targeted genome capature.
 Genome Biology and Evolution (cover).
-Link
+Paper

 Bordenstein, SR and Bordenstein SR. (2011) Temperature Affects the Tripartite Interactions Between Bacteriophage WO, Wolbachia, and cytoplasmic inocompatibilty.
 PLoS ONE 6(12): e29106.
-Link
+Paper

 Kent BN and SR Bordenstein (2010) Phage WO: Lamda of the Endosymbiont World.
 Trends in Microbiology 18(4):173-81.
 Paper